HeXis-YS/tallow/man/tallow.patterns.5.md

 The JSON must be two levels deep and all properties are required.
 The root object is an array containing objects with a `filter` key and an `items` key.

-* `filter` is a string that defines a field for filtering the journal file.
+* `filter` is a string, or an array of strings, that defines a field for filtering the journal file.
 This helps make sure patterns are only matched to a subset of journal entries.
 See systemd.journal-fields(7) for valid journal fields.

 * `items` is an array of objects that contains three elements: `ban`, `score`, and `pattern`.